syncfusion-content/winui-docs/winui/Ribbon/RibbonQAT.md

 ### Adding items using ContextMenu

 To add the ribbon items to the Quick Access Toolbar (QAT) through context menu, right-click the required ribbon item and select `Add to Quick Access Toolbar`.
-The respective item will then be added to the QAT.
+The respective item will be added to the QAT.

 ![WinUI RibbonItem Context Menu](Ribbon-QAT-images/winui-ribbon-item-context-menu.png)